inab/OEB_level2_data_migration/NAMING-CONVENTIONS.md

   - Unless it is guessed by other means, the last chance comes from reversing the process applied to generate the original_id of the participant dataset.

+* Participant entries, and subsequent assessment entries, are excluded (i.e. hard masked) when `_metadata` section from the participant dataset contains the key `level_2:exclude_participant` with a value which evaluates to `true`.

 * [W] An assessment dataset's original id must end with the metrics label of the involved metric, plus challenge original id separator, plus the participant label, plus '_A'.